 “I love Cape Cod any time of year, but autumn is extra special.
 The crowds of tourists have gone back to work, the summering students have returned to school, and the locals have begun to settle into their off-season routine.

-“After Labor Day, many beaches, like Mayflower Beach in Dennis, loosen their dog restrictions.
+“After Labor Day, many East Coast beaches, like Mayflower Beach in Dennis, loosen their dog restrictions.
 One of my favorite ways to spend a fall morning is to walk along the quiet beach with my dog happily chasing seagulls.
 It is one of those special moments — joyful and contemplative.

 “The Cape Cod Rail Trail takes on brilliant fall colors, dotted between the evergreens; it provides a picturesque stroll through the towns and villages.
 A stop at Truro Vineyard for a wine tasting is a relaxing way to enjoy the cooler weather.
 A little further down Route 6 and you arrive in Provincetown where the streets are less congested.
 A brisk wind whips around Provincetown Harbor as you walk along the pier — a foretelling of the onset of freezing winter gales.” — Sandi Barrett

 “Oozing with New England East Coast charm, Newport is a beautiful, Rhode Island coastal town with outstanding views, amazing restaurants, and majestic mansions.
 The fall season festivities include pick-your-own orchards, harbor cruises (through mid-October), and ghost tours.
 Take a lantern-led tour through Newport’s oldest and most haunted locations on an Olde Town ghost walk, the most popular walking tour.